Frank

 Dan

-Bergin was a gentle man from a 1930s Wanganui Irish Catholic childhood,
+Bergin was a gentle man from a 1930s Wanganui Irish

-an art-school ingénue, firewatcher, deer-culler, whaler, drainlayer,
+Catholic childhood, an art-school ingénue, firewatcher,

-writer, singer and one of the most exuberant raconteurs most of
+of the most exuberant raconteurs most of us have never

-many a good knees-up over the years.
+a good knees-up over the years.

 Living